Flexographic Printing Blog

 Flexo Printing: The Basics

-Flexo typically utilizes an elastomer or polymer image carrier such as sleeves, cylinders, and plates.
+The flexographic printing process typically utilizes an elastomer or polymer image carrier such as sleeves, cylinders, and plates.
 The image carrier is engraved or imaged to create the design for the final desired product.
-Ink is transferred from the ink pan via an anilox roll onto the image carrier, where it is then printed onto the substrate.
+Flexo ink is transferred from the ink pan via an anilox roll onto the image carrier, then printed onto the substrate.

 Litho Printing: The Basics